rootVIII/proxy_web_crawler/README.md

 self.__scrape_socket()
 <br><br>
-This saves each ip/port for each proxy server into a list after scraping the table of proxy servers from the sslproxies.org.
+This saves each ip/port for each proxy server into a list after scraping the table of proxy servers from sslproxies.org.
 <br><br>
 Then using a new socket from the list for each iteration, a random keyword is searched for via https://www.bing.com until the desired website is found.